avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 Also, `@jax.jit` python decorator just tells the compiler to jit compile this function.
 I'm not sure if we there was any improvement in this case as `nv_rgen` is simply composed of other jitted functions.

-    def modify_nj(b, w, h, subkey):
+    def mutate_nj(b, w, h, subkey):
       a = jax.random.normal(subkey, (b, w, h))
       return (a == a.max(axis=(1,2))[:,None,None]).astype(int)

-    modify = jax.jit(modify_nj, static_argnums=(0,1,2))
+    mutate = jax.jit(mutate_nj, static_argnums=(0,1,2))

-`modify_nj` generates the sparse ones tensor we talked about before. it generates this from a random tensor and sets max of every slice to one and rest to zero.
+`mutate_nj` generates the sparse ones tensor we talked about before. it generates this from a random.normal tensor and sets max of every slice to '1' and rest to '0'.
 We use JAX PRNG for generating random, which I'll get to soon.

-We jit this function as `modify`.
-Additionally, we need to mark b,w,h arguments as static so that the compiler knows they're constant throughout the execution.
+We jit this function as `mutate`.
+Additionally, we need to mark `b,w,h` arguments as static so that the compiler knows they're constant throughout the execution.

     def rmse_nj(original, canvas, b, w, h):
       return N.sqrt(N.mean(L.reshape((original-canvas)**2,(b,w*h)) , axis=1))

     rmse = jax.jit(rmse_nj, static_argnums=(2,3,4))

 `rmse` is pretty self explanatory.
-The only major change from the CPU version is that we compute mean across 1st axis (loaf axis).
+The only major change from the CPU version is that we compute mean across 1st axis (loaf's long axis).

     def hill_climb(original, canvas, prng_key, iterations):
       with loops.Scope() as s: